plotly/documentation/_posts/r/chart-studio/2015-07-30-get-requests.md

 ---
-description: How to download Chart Studio users' public graphs and data into R.
+description: How to download Chart Studio users' public graphs and data into an R session.
 display_as: chart_studio
 language: r
 layout: base